CHC50113 Diploma of Early Childhood Education and Care

 - See Course Fact Sheet for detail list of units

-Note: The college does not currently deliver the First Aid competency
+Note: The college does not currently deliver First Aid (HLTAID004) to students enrolled in CHC50113.

-- Mixed (online with classroom or workshop) with practical placement
+- Mixed (online with workshops or webinars plus an allocated trainer) with practical placement

 Formal Entry Requirements: